-The Rab brand surely no introduction.
+The Rab brand surely needs no introduction.
 They have been an iconic manufacturer of top end clothing and down equipment for many years and I’ve been proud to use their kit for a lot of that time too.
 Infact, I used to visit their manufacturing facility in Sheffield in the days when Rab Carrington himself was still captaining the ship.

 Back in those days, although the items they produced were as top end in quality and performance as they are now, their range was far more limited.
 The selection they offer today is broad and well rounded and their styling, detail and construction lead the industry.